Judge rules against Florida Gov. DeSantis' ban on mask mandates in schools

 A spokesperson for DeSantis issued a statement saying the state will appeal the judge's decision.

 "It's not surprising that Judge Cooper would rule against parent's rights and their ability to make the best educational and medical decisions for their family, but instead rule in favor of elected politicians.
-This ruling was made with incoherent justifications, not based in science and facts -- frankly not even remotely focused on the merits of the case presented.
-We are used to the Leon County Circuit Court not following the law and getting reversed on appeal, which is exactly what happened last year in the school reopening case."
+This ruling was made with incoherent justifications, not based in science and facts -- frankly not even remotely focused on the merits of the case presented."

 The ruling comes after a 4-day hearing in the case of parents from Miami-Dade, Orange, Hillsborough, Palm Beach, Pinellas and Alachua counties who filed a lawsuit against DeSantis, Florida Commissioner of Education Richard Corcoran, Florida Department of Education, and Florida Board of Education over the executive order banning mask mandates in schools.